-Fall colours are here, and so is the snow!
-Winter is coming and snow has fallen at higher elevation on most of the GDT so expect wet, slippery and muddy trail conditions.
-Nighttime and early morning temperatures are below freezing, so be prepared for cold temperatures and shorter days when travelling into the backcountry this fall.
+Fall colours are here and so is the snow!
+Expect trails to be snow covered and wet, slippery and muddy conditions.
+Nighttime and early morning temperatures are below freezing, so be prepared for cold temperatures, morning frost and shorter days when travelling into the backcountry this fall.

 TRAIL CLOSURES AND NOTICES:

 - COVID-19: We encourage everyone who spends time on the GDT this year to do so safely and continue to do your part to limit the spread of COVID-19.
-At this time, the GDTA supports single-day hikes or horseback rides on the GDT and longer (weekend or multi-day) trips where trails and trailheads are open.
-Some facilities and services along the GDT may be closed or limited due to the pandemic.
 Hikers with plans on the GDT should pay close attention to provincial and local health restrictions as they evolve and be prepared to make changes to your plans in order to comply with these restrictions.

 - ELK RUTTING SEASON: It is elk rutting season until mid-October.
 Warning signs that read “ATTENTION – Elk Mating” have been posted at areas where elk herds often gather.
 Be aware that bull elk become extremely aggressive during rutting season so keep at least 30 metres away from all elk and never get between a male and female elk.